Bard College at Simon's Rock

 Education and Experience Requirements

 The successful candidate will hold a Bachelor’s degree in Engineering, Facility or Construction Management, a related degree, or an equivalent combination of work experience (including specialty in a trade) and training.
-Six to nine years of progressively increasing responsibility is required, with experience that must have included construction, plant maintenance, budget management and capital expenditures, and successful supervision of skilled and unskilled maintenance employees.
+Six to nine years of progressively increasing responsibility is required, with experience that must have included facilities management at an organization similar to Bard College at Simon’s Rock.
 Highly developed organizational and task management skills are vital, as are a willingness and capacity to work actively in the field while managing personnel.
 Knowledge of all skilled trades and computer maintenance management systems is strongly preferred.
-Prior experience at an educational institution is desirable.
+Prior experience at an educational institution is strongly preferred.

 We encourage applications from candidates of all races, nationalities, sexual orientations, gender identities, and socioeconomic levels and will provide qualified people with reasonable accommodations pursuant to the Americans with Disabilities Act and/or any other applicable state or local laws.